OpenTermsArchive/doc/content/guidelines/choosing-selectors.en.md

 Design changes in web pages can alter their Document Object Model (DOM).
 These shifts may render previously defined selectors ineffective, requiring adjustments.

-## Best Practices for Selector Stability
+## Best Practices for Selector Durability

+### Simplicity is Key

-**Simplicity is Key:** Opt for the simplest possible selectors.
+Opt for the simplest possible selectors.
 For instance, `#pageContent` or `[role="main"]`.
 Evaluate the weight of their [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) to ensure stability.

+### Descriptive Naming

-**Descriptive Naming:** Selectors like `.tos` or `#legal-notice` are preferred due to their self-explanatory nature.
+Selectors like `.tos` or `#legal-notice` are preferred due to their self-explanatory nature.
 Even if the page design changes, these selectors are more likely to remain relevant.

-**Minimize Redundancies:** Reduce the need for frequent updates by choosing robust selectors that remain relevant despite web design changes.

-**Broad Selection Strategy:** Begin by selecting a broader section and refine by removing non-essential parts to ensure no critical content is missed.

-**Use Range Selectors:** Leverage [range selectors](https://docs.opentermsarchive.org/contributing-terms/#range-selectors) for content spanning multiple sections.
+### Avoid Alphanumeric Sequences

-**Avoid Alphanumeric Sequences:** Arbitrary alphanumeric sequences like `.dez68h` can be problematic as they often represent automatically generated or temporary class names, which can change frequently.
+Arbitrary alphanumeric sequences like `.dez68h` can be problematic as they often represent automatically generated or temporary class names, which can change frequently.

+### Limit Deep Nesting

-**Limit Deep Nesting:** Deeply nested selectors like `main > div > #article > .tos` are fragile.
+Deeply nested selectors like `main > div > #article > .tos` are fragile.
 Changes to the structure of the DOM can break such specific pathways, causing the selector to fail.

+### Avoid Pseudo-Classes

-**Bypass Pseudo-Classes:** CSS pseudo-classes, like `.tos > div:nth-child(2)`, introduce a dependency on the order or position of elements.
+CSS pseudo-classes, like `.tos > div:nth-child(2)`, introduce a dependency on the order or position of elements.
 Structural changes can easily invalidate these selectors.

+### Broad Selection Strategy

+Begin by selecting a broader section and refine by removing non-essential parts to ensure no critical content is missed.

+### Use Range Selectors

+If relevant, leverage [range selectors](https://docs.opentermsarchive.org/contributing-terms/#range-selectors) for content spanning multiple sections.

 ## Examples